munin-monitoring/contrib/README.md

 Here, you can put just any kind of tool.
 Please use this directory instead of a random place on the internet.
 It makes things way more easy to search for others.

-And, it serves as an incubator of SVN `trunk/contrib` :-)

 # contrib/samples/ - 3rd-party examples of configs